Polish–Soviet War: Soviet victories

 Poland's 320 km (200 mi) long northern front was manned by a thin line of 120,000 troops, backed by some 460 artillery pieces, with no strategic reserves.
 This approach to holding ground harked back to the World War I practice of establishing a fortified line of defense.
 The Polish–Soviet front, however, bore little resemblance to that war's conditions, as it was weakly manned, supported with inadequate artillery, and had almost no fortifications.
 Such arrangement allowed the Soviets to attain numerical superiority at strategically crucial locations.

-Against the Polish line, the Red Army gathered its Western Front led by the young General Mikhail Tukhachevsky.
+Against the Polish line, the Red Army gathered its Western Front led by Tukhachevsky.
 Its numbers exceeded 108,000 infantry and 11,000 cavalry, supported by 722 artillery pieces and 2,913 machine guns.

-According to Chwalba, Tukhachevsky's 3rd, 4th, 15th, and 16th Armies had a total of 270,000 soldiers and a 3:1 advantage over the Poles in the area of the Western Front's attack.
+According to Chwalba, Tukhachevsky's 3rd, 4th, 15th and 16th Armies had a total of 270,000 soldiers and a 3:1 advantage over the Poles in the area of the Western Front's attack.

 A stronger and better prepared Soviet second northern offensive was launched on 4 July along the Smolensk–Brest axis and crossed the Avuta and the Berezina Rivers.
 Important role was played by the 3rd Cavalry Corps, known as the "assault army" and led by Hayk Bzhishkyan.
 On the first day of fighting, the Polish first and second lines of defense were overpowered and on 5 July the Polish forces commenced a full and quick retreat along the entire front.
 The combat strength of the First Polish Army was reduced by 46% during the first week of fighting.
 The retreat soon turned into a chaotic and disorganized flight.